Understanding Market Trends: Bear and Bull Market

 Bear markets are typical when the economy is weak and unemployment is high.
 As a result of the pessimistic outlook, investors tend to sell stocks with the hopes of preventing further losses.

-Nevertheless, bear markets are actually common.
+Bear markets are common.
 We experience a bear market on average every 3.5 years.
-Our last bear market was in March 2009 – more than 8 years ago so technically, we were overdue!
+Our last bear market was in March 2009 – more than 8 years ago so technically we were overdue.

 What is a market correction?